Vidyo/VidyoPlatform-Connector-Xamarin/README.md

 8. Select VPX.framework folder.
 Click OK.
 9. In the Solution pad, expand the new "Native References" folder in the project; right-click "libVidyoClient"; and choose "Properties".
 10. In that "Properties" pad, go to the "Frameworks" field.
-11. Enter the following list of iOS frameworks from Apple: AudioToolbox AVFoundation CoreLocation CoreMedia SystemConfiguration UIKit Photos
+11. Enter the following list of iOS frameworks from Apple: AudioToolbox AVFoundation CoreLocation CoreMedia SystemConfiguration UIKit
-12. In the Solution pad, expand the new "Native References" folder in the project; right-click "BNBEffectPlayerC"; and choose "Properties".
-13. Select Kind Dropdown -> Framework and under Linker Flags add: -lc++

 ## Importing VidyoClient Android SDK
 > Note: the below steps are already performed in the VidyoConnector.Android project in the VidyoConnector solution.
 These instructions are intended to show how a developer would import the library into their own application.
 Therefore, do not perform these steps in this application, which would lead to duplicated libraries and compilation errors.
 For this sample, please make sure you have placed the SDK in the right folder and then skip to the "Build and Run Application" section.